markc/alsa/lib/md/Edirol_UA-25EX.md

 ### Cold/Hot reboot <a name="a1.4"></a>

-Whenever you switch from ADVANCE ON to ADVANCE OFF, or change sample rates, you will either need to :
+Whenever you switch from ADVANCE ON to ADVANCE OFF, or change sample rates, you will either need to:

 - cold reboot: Unplug the USB cord, plug it again.
 The hotplug mechanism will remove all snd modules and will reload them.
-Be warned : frequent plug/unplug may harm the device physical contacts.
+Be warned: frequent plug/unplug may harm the device physical contacts.
 - shutdown/reboot your computer: it is the recommended way, as it will not harm your device (or the USB cord).
 Your computer might not turn off the USB power unless you shut down completely.
 A good place to switch the Advance button is during the grub menu, if you are using grub, and if that fails, shut the computer off completely to switch the Advance button.

 ### Lost? <a name="a1.5"></a>

 To understand advance mode, sample rates and REC/PLAY, it is recommended to use `aplay` and `arecord` in verbose (option `-v`) mode.
 This is what we will do during the howto.
 This will clearly show you how the audio devices plays and records sound.

 ## Basic Alsa configuration <a name="a2.0"></a>

-alsaconf is not required to use the Edirol UA-25EX.
+`alsaconf` is not required to use the Edirol UA-25EX.
 Hotplug is able to recognise the audio device.
 Just plug and play.

 ### Assigning audio system rights <a name="a2.1"></a>

 To play sound, you need audio system rights.
-To query your systems
+To query your systems rights:
-rights:

     $ groups
     my_username adm disk dialout fax cdrom floppy tape dip video plugdev powerdev scanner

 In this example, I don't have enough rights to play/record sound.
-To assign rights:
+To assign

-Become root (system administrator):
+rights: Become root (system administrator):

     $ su
     Password: